rahulghatodecodes/Consumer_Credit_Risk/README.md

 - Balance:  The average balance that the customer has remaining on their credit card after making their monthly payment
 - Income:   Income of customer

+## Objective

+## Programming Language & Tools
+-Python
+-Jupyter Notebook
+-MS Excel

-## Action
+## Actions
-Checked the basic measures of descriptive statistics for the continuous variables(default, student, balance, income).
+-Checked the basic measures of descriptive statistics for the continuous variables(default, student, balance, income).
-Carried out Univariate Analysis and Bivariate Analysis.
+-Carried out Univariate Analysis and Bivariate Analysis.
-Checked for correlation between independent variables.
+-Checked for correlation between independent variables.
-Checked the missing values.
+-Checked the missing values.
-Treated outliers present in the ’balance’ variable.
+-Treated outliers present in the ’balance’ variable.

 ## Observations
-Defaulters seem to have higher outstanding balance compared non-defaulters.
-Defaulters’ income seems lower compared to non-defaulters.
+-Defaulters seem to have higher outstanding balance compared non-defaulters.
+-Defaulters’ income seems lower compared to non-defaulters.

 ## Results
-Implemented logistic Regression model.
+-Implemented logistic Regression model.
 Accuracy of the model was 88%.